 - Design and share your map services.

-- Make a web map in your portal (using ArcGIS Enterprise for on-premises deployments or ArcGIS Online for Esri cloud-based deployments).
+- Make a web map in your portal (using Portal for ArcGIS for on-premises deployments or ArcGIS Online for Esri cloud-based deployments).

-- Share your web map as a web app using a configurable app, an app builder such as Web AppBuilder for ArcGIS, or a Story Map.
+- Share your web map as a web app using a configurable app or app builder such as Web AppBuilder for ArcGIS.

 Here's a summary of the above steps, with some links to more detailed help.